-A simple mnemonic for context classes is "testing features in a context".
+A simple mnemonic for context classes is: "testing features in a context".
 Feature descriptions tend to be very high level.
 It means there's not much technical detail exposed in them, so the way you will test those features pretty much depends on the context you test them in.
 That's what context classes are.

-Tip: This class can be easily created by running Behat command line tool with the --init command from your project's directory.
-Behat is able to support you when you are creating a new project.
-Learn more about "Initializing a New Behat Project".
+Tip: Behat can automatically generate this class by using the Behat command line tool with the --init option from your project's directory.
+Behat has several built-in tools that can help you when creating a new project.
+Learn more about "Initialize a New Behat Project".

-3.6.1 Hooking into the Test Process
+Hooking into the Test Process